chetanrchetu/todolist-flask-brython/README.md

-I have created a todo list that uses flask as the backend and for frontend i have used html ,css and brython(client side scripting),noting special just a simple todo list app
+I have created a todo list that uses flask as the backend and for frontend i have used html ,css and brython(client side scripting),noting special just a simple todo list app ,This app is purely made in python no js involed in writing code only few config files for the brython are in js